-Another upside is that should the property be purchased in an individual’s personal name, the property does not have to be audited, so administrative costs are minimised.
+Another advantage is that should the property be purchased in an individual’s personal name, the property does not have to be audited, so administrative costs are reduced significantly.

 The risks associated with purchasing property in a personal capacity

-One of the biggest downfalls of purchasing property in one’s individual capacity is that should such an individual be self-employed and running a business from home, and subsequently be declared insolvent, that property, as well as any other property in the individual’s name, will not be protected from creditors.
+- In the event that an individual is self‐employed, running a business from home, and subsequently declared insolvent, that property, as well as any other property in the individual’s name, will not be protected from creditors.

 In conclusion, consider your long-term purchase wisely

-It is therefore of upmost importance to carefully consider the long term use of the property and your reasons for purchase.
+It is therefore of utmost importance to carefully consider the long term use of the property and your reasons for purchasing the property.
 Should you have any queries, please contact our experienced Conveyancing and Property Law team.